JEsperancinhaOrg/omni-reporter-maven-plugin/README.md

 >*1 All of these requirements are part of Milestone 10, which comprises support for three reporting frameworks: Codecov, Codacy and Coveralls with focus on Jacoco Reports.

-## Release notes - Upcoming version 0.0.11
+## Release notes - Upcoming version 0.0.12

 1. Branch Coverage for Coveralls
 2. Source encoding gets automatically chosen unless we configure flag `failOnNoEncoding` to `true`
-3. Ignore if package not found for Codecov with `failOnUnknown`

 > For complete release notes logbook please check [ReleaseNotes.md](./ReleaseNotes.md)